-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the Texas Life and Health Insurance Guaranty Association and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We are required to be independent of the Texas Life and Health Insurance Guaranty Association and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.